 R. Scott Appleby, the Marilyn Keough Dean of the Keough School of Global Affairs, added: “Professor McDonough is an invaluable member of our policy studies faculty at the Keough School.
 Generous with his many talents, he is a natural teacher and mentor of our global affairs graduate and undergraduate students.
 He is an outstanding role model of an American patriot who cares deeply about advancing human dignity globally and here at home.
 If confirmed, he will serve the Biden administration and the nation’s veterans with the same tireless dedication and skill he demonstrated in his years working closely with President Obama.”

 McDonough joined the Notre Dame faculty in August 2017.
 He teaches courses in the Master of Global Affairs and undergraduate programs on public policy analysis and formulation; writing for policy, government and nongovernmental organization management and leadership; and selected topics such as migration and refugees and national and international security.
 He also contributes policy expertise to the Keough School’s Global Policy Initiative.
-He will remain on the Notre Dame faculty on academic leave.

 Most recently, McDonough is directing a Keough School research program called the Presidential Transition Index, which seeks to identify potentially weak areas of the current presidential transition process and to provide the public with an ongoing, near real-time assessment of the transition.